shreyasrastogi/AzureUserEntraIDApp/README.md

 - Create the env variable for connection string and initialize connection string in previous step.

+  **Creating a Azure communication services resource**
+-  Navigate to the Azure Portal.
+-  Create a Cognitive Services Resource
+-  Search "Communication services"
+-  Click on "create" and then fill out the details
+-  Once the resource is created , navigate -> email -> Try Email
+-  Go to "Send Email From" Dropdown then select "setup a Free Azure Doamin" then fill out the details.
+-  Once setup is done "Send Email from" will be populated , try to send a test mail.
+-  Go to Settings->Keys-> Copy Connection String
+-

 ### Steps
 1. **Open the Solution**:
    Open the solution in Visual Studio.